-• Recall our definition of the LC language (tweaked to be a subset of Scheme):
+Recall our definition of the LC language:

+where x is any variable in Var and n is a number (integer) in Num.
 A proper LC program is an LC expression M that is closed, i.e., contains no free variables.
 An LC program is any LC expression.

-• This is conventional CFG definition but it parallels an abstract syntax deifnition (trees).

-The set R of abstract representations is defined by the equation:
+- This is conventional CFG definition but it parallels an abstract syntax definition (trees) because all constructed (non atomic) expressions are enclosed in parentheses, showing the precise structure of the corresponding AST. - The set R of abstract representations is defined by the equation: